meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 Emotions, desires, urges involve automatic and prepotent responses Strong signals
 #### Top-Down Processing
-Look at the gola dn
+Look at the goal and keep you on the right track.
+### Monitoring of the Self
+Monitor the:
+-
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!